shajiakhan/lab-docs/labs/networking/internetworking-basics-two-routers-virtualbox.md

    * Gateway IP: `192.168.3.1`
    * Subnet Details:
       1. DHCP enabled
-      2. DHCP Allocation Pools: `192.168.3.10,192.168.3.254`
+      2. DHCP Allocation Pools: `192.168.3.10,192.168.3.59`
       3. DNS SERVER: (not needed, leave blank; as these are test networks with no outside connectivity)
       4. Rest of the configuration either blank or default

-## Create your routers

->Use the below values/inputs [while following the general instructions on how to create a router in OpenStack Dashboard here](../../tasks/openstack/create-router.md).
-Be sure you use the values specified below and not the ones in the general instructions.

 ### Create first router (router-1) that connects network-1 with network-2

+Use the below values/inputs [while following the instructions here](../../tasks/openstack/create-router.md).

 1. Router name: `router-1`
 2. External Network: LEAVE BLANK
-3. Add an interface to this router on your `network-1-subnet`:
+3. Add a interface to this router on your `network-1-subnet`:
    * IP Address: `192.168.1.1` (this will be the gateway for all instances launched in your network-2-subnet)
 4. Add second interface to this router on your `network-2-subnet`:
    * IP Address: `192.168.2.250`

 ### Create second router (router-2) that connects network-2 with network-3

+Use the below values/inputs [while following the instructions here](../../tasks/openstack/create-router.md).

 1. Router name: `router-2`
 2. External Network: LEAVE BLANK